adityasagi/robotics_tutorial/Readme.md

     * Simulating a PID position control loop to reach the desired end-effector position

-* Simulating an industrial robot (KUKA KR210)
-    * Obtaining the URDF models for the robots
-    * Loading the URDF model
-    * Obtaining the joint information
-    * Controlling the robot joints

 ## References
 * [PyBullet Quick start guide.](https://usermanual.wiki/Document/pybullet20quickstart20guide.479068914/html)